municipioriogrande/sitioweb/plugins/wp-smushit/readme.txt

 = Can't I just use Photoshop or another image editing application to optimize my images? =

-Optimizing all the image sizes generated by WordPress, images being imported from plugins and themes, and images from other web sites is a painful and time-consuming process.
+Optimizing all the image sizes generated by WordPress, images being imported from plugins and themes, and images from other web sites is a painful and time consuming process.

 Smush automatically handles optimizing all your images no matter where they come from and  can be used as a standalone tool or alongside Photoshop.

 = Is it optimize or optimise? =
 It depends what side of the pond you live on...but whether you say optimize, optimise, optimizer or Smush goddess of speed this plugin will make sure your images are loading lighting fast.